-- Open the airway: - Use the head tilt/chin lift if no spinal trauma is suspected. - Use the modified jaw thrust if spinal trauma is suspected. - Establish and maintain a patent airway while protecting the cervical spine.
+Open the airway:

+- Use the head tilt/chin lift if no spinal trauma is suspected. - Use the modified jaw thrust if spinal trauma is suspected. - Establish and maintain a patent airway while protecting the cervical spine.
 Suction as necessary.
 Insert an oropharyngeal or nasopharyngeal airway adjunct if the airway cannot be maintained with positioning.
 The nasopharyngeal airway is contraindicated in the presence of maxillary facial trauma. - Evaluate breathing Is the patient breathing spontaneously?
 Are respirations adequate in rate and depth?
 Environmental factors should be considered when removing the patient's clothing for evaluation. - Initiate pulse oximetry, if available.

-LOOK

-LISTEN

-- nasal flaring

-- cyanosis

-- rapid respirations

-- retractions

-- asymmetry of chest wall

-- open wounds or bruising of chest wall

-- breathing

-- abnormal breath sounds

-- stridor indicates partial airway obstruction

-- gurgling sounds indicate fluid or blood in airway
+LOOK LISTEN FEEL nasal flaring rib fractures cyanosis breathing abnormal breath rapid respirations crepitus sounds retractions stridor - indicates asymmetry of chest partial airway obstruction open wounds or gurgling sounds bruising of chest wall indicate fluid or blood in airway

-- rib fractures

-- crepitus